 - Social Pinpoint | Social Pinpoint is a customization online community engagement platform with a toolkit to make it easy to engage with the community and stakeholders online.
 Features include surveys, mapping, forums, and ideas walls among other tools.

-*New* Reopening your Studio
+Reopening your Studio

 As the province begins to relax some of the strictest measures, many studios are looking to reopen their physical spaces and welcoming people back into their offices.
-The following resources address issues surrounding reopening offices, including government recommendations, legal and employment considerations, strategic design recommendation and free downloadable signage.
+The following resources address issues surrounding reopening offices, including government recommendations, legal and employment considerations, strategic design recommendation and free downloadable signage. **Please note that as of September 8, 2020, Ontario is pausing further reopening of businesses facilities and organizations for 28 days, to allow the government time to assess the impacts of Stage 3.**

 - Government of Ontario: Resources to prevent COVID-19 in the workplace | Sector-specific safety guidelines, resources and posters for the gradual reopening of different kinds of businesses including offices and construction.
 A select number of resources found in the office and construction sections of the page are highlighted below.